Find Academic Belonging

 Block Meal Plans

-Anyone can purchase these bulk plans and save money!
-Choose 25, 50, or 75 meals in either of our two dining halls (The Marketplace or The Junction) with a Block plan.
+Anyone can purchase these bulk plans and save up to 32%.
+Choose 35, 50, or 75 meals in either of our wo dining halls (The Marketplace or The Junction) with a Block plan.
+These plans never expire, so they are a great way to invest for a student's entire college career.

 Housing Meal Plans

 For students living in on-campus housing, we offer two specialized meal plans: the Unlimited Meal Plan, which gives unlimited access to our two dining halls, and the Semester 110, where students can enjoy 110 meals in either dining hall each semester.
-Each plan also includes dining dollars for use in any retail location.
+Each plan also includes Dining Dollars which gives the students 10% off in any dining location.

 About Logan Utah